Facilitation

 12. Write out engagement reports and solicit feedback

+Capture and analyze insights at project end for future stakeholder engagement examples and process refinements.
 After a project wraps and stakeholders disperse, don’t let any knowledge go away with them.
-Try to encapsulate what you learned in the process by drafting a report that details the efforts you made, what went well during the engagement process, and what may still need work.
+Capture what you learned in the process by drafting a summary (let Mural AI™ help!) that details the efforts you made, what went well during the engagement process, and what may still need work.

 Don’t forget to leave room for their feedback.
 Whether you solicit this through an open-ended reply form or a more specific survey, stakeholder responses can be invaluable.